-Air trapping occurs when air stays in the lungs instead of a person fully exhaling it.
-As air builds up, it causes overinflation of the lungs, making a person feel short of breath.
+Air trapping occurs when air stays in the lungs instead of being fully exhaled.
+This causes overinflation of the lungs, making a person feel short of breath.
 It may be the result of lung disease or damage.

 Air trapping can occur in people with lung conditions such as asthma or chronic obstructive pulmonary disease (COPD).